 Yesterday I wrote:

-Prosperity is about the amount of wealth and resources that can be generated and sustained over a lengthy period of time.
-Prosperity comes from the dynamic interplay between a set of human resources, values and social institutions.
+Prosperity is about the amount of wealth and resources that can be generated and sustained over a lengthy period.
+Prosperity comes from the dynamic interplay between a set of human resources, values, and social institutions.

-Coming from a biblical understanding that God wants all of his people to participate in creation stewardship and that there are to be no poor among us, how do we bring people who are not living in prosperously into prosperity?
+Coming from a biblical understanding that God wants all God's people to participate in creation stewardship and that there are to be no poor among us, how do we bring people who are not living prosperously into prosperity?
 That is my overarching question in these closing posts.

-Most entities that measure poverty use neither of these measures when they talk about poverty.
+Most entities that measure poverty use neither of these measures when discussing poverty.
 Since human beings are more than animals, subsistence is not considered adequate.
-Some level of wealth is deemed necessary for a person to have not only adequate food, clothing and shelter, but education, healthcare and other quality of life enhancements.
+Some level of wealth is deemed necessary for a person to have adequate food, clothing, shelter, education, healthcare, and other quality-of-life enhancements.
 An amount of wealth is agreed upon that is believed to provide for this minimum standard of existence.
-Therefore the percentage of people who live below this threshold could expand or contract.
+Therefore, the percentage of people who live below this threshold could expand or contract.
 Conceivably poverty could be eliminated under such a standard.
-However, the reality is that this perception of a minimal standard of existence tends to rise as the overall wealth of a culture rises.
-There is also the idea by some that there should not be a great divergence between the top tier and bottom tier of wealth but just what the balance should be often proves illusive.
+However, the reality is that this perception of a minimal standard of existence tends to rise as the overall wealth of a culture increases.
+Some also think there should not be a great divergence between the top and bottom tiers of wealth, but just what the balance should be often proves elusive.

 When Americans hear the words “poor” and “white”, they think of someone like Mr Banks.
 He has half a dozen cars in varying states of disrepair parked outside his trailer, car-parts everywhere and a pile of crushed Pepsi cans below his porch.